keidsiri/Galactic-Age-Calcultor/README.md

 ## Setup/Installation Requirements

-* Code editor required (such as Visual Studio Code and Github account.)
+* Code editor required (such as Visual Studio Code and Github account)
-* Navigate this address https://github.com/keidsiri/Portfolio into your browser or
+* Clone or download this repository to your local machine
-<a href="https://github.com/keidsiri/Portfolio"> click here! </a>
+<a href="https://github.com/keidsiri/Galactic-Age-Calcultor"> click here! </a>
-* Clone this repository to your desktop.
+* Open Galactic-Age in your VS code in
-* Navigate to the top of directory
+* Open the terminal run command '$ npm install' to install dependencies into the node_modules/ directory
-* Connect to your Github repository
+* Alternatively, you can run npm run build and open dist/index.html in your browser
+* In order to rub the test, in your terminal run the command '$ npm run test' to see the test, the test should be 100% covered
 * Open files in VS code to view or edit

 ## Known Bugs